Book Review: Yetunde: An Ode to My Mother by Segilola Salami

-Children’s books help young readers to understand the world, and not just the world that they know.
-Stories teach them about different lifestyles, cultures, and customs from around the world.
-Author Segilola Salami has provided young readers with a tale written in both Yoruba and English to expose them to a different culture but also to teach a universal lesson about the love between mothers and children in her new book, Yetunde: An Ode to My Mother.
+Children’s books help young readers to understand the world beyond their own environment.
+Stories teach them about different lifestyles, cultures, and customs from all over.
+Author Segilola Salami has provided young readers with a tale written in both Yoruba and English to expose them to a different culture but also to teach a universal lesson about the love between mothers and children in her book, Yetunde: An Ode to My Mother.

 Yetunde is a young child from African descendants growing up in England.
 During the course of the story, she listens to her mother tell an African folktale which doubles as a family history.
 Her mother’s story is very dark, filled with death and sadness about the loss of Yetunde’s grandmother.
 Yetunde is as understanding a listener as she is a naïve narrator, pulling off both roles despite her young age.
 She is a very unique character in that she is only nine months old and not able to express herself well verbally.
 She is still very confused about the world with the added complication of learning both English and her mother’s African language, Yoruba.